-It’s a crippling neurological disorder that affects millions in the US; it is also often associated with obsessive-compulsive disorder (OCD) and attention deficit hyperactivity disorder (OCD), running in families.
+It’s a crippling neurological disorder that affects millions in the US; also often associated with obsessive-compulsive disorder (OCD) and attention deficit hyperactivity disorder (OCD), running in families.

 Kids with most types of brain disorders fight to assemble the repetitive sounds and turn them into real words.

-The researchers behind this new study suggested that the results demonstrated using phonology could be used to help diagnose the syndrome faster.
+The researchers behind this new study suggested that the results demonstrated using phonology could be used to help diagnose the syndrome quicker.

 Tourette’s syndrome is an inherited mental disorder, typically characterized by involuntary movements and sounds called ‘tics.’

 The study, conducted by Northwestern, Johns Hopkins and Georgetown Universities in the US, isn’t the first to show that kids with Tourette’s syndrome are particularly proficient at certain language techniques, Daily Mail reported.